 Minor in Legal Studies

-UMass Lowell's minor in Legal Studies program is designed for students across all department majors who are seeking to gain a greater understanding of the role of law in our society.
-The law is central to theories, concepts, rules and research in all acedemic programs.
-The program is not just for students who are interested in pursuing graduate studies in law or a law-related career.
+UMass Lowell's minor in Legal Studies Program is designed for students across all department majors who are seeking to gain a greater understanding of the role of law in our society.
+The law is central to theories, concepts, rules, and research in all academic programs.
+The Legal Studies Program is not just for students who are interested in pursuing graduate studies in law or a law-related career.
 While many students with a Legal Studies minor attend law school following graduation or pursue a career in the law, the program also produces well-rounded, broadly educated adults that are prepared for the very complex and ever-changing world that we live in.

 There is no one particular undergraduate major, minor or course study recommended by law schools.
-The faculty of the Legal Studies Minor Program at UMass Lowell recommends students select courses in the following broad areas: Communication (reading, writing, speaking, and persuasion), Foundation (economics, political science, management, history, and philosophy), Observation (science, mathematics, engineering, art, and music) and Law (legal studies and criminal justice).
-Visit the Pre-Law program for more information.
+The faculty of the Legal Studies Program at UMass Lowell recommend that students select courses in the following broad areas: communication (reading, writing, speaking, and persuasion), foundations (economics, political science, management, history, and philosophy), observation and analysis (science, mathematics, and engineering), creative arts (art and music), and law (legal studies and criminal justice).
+Visit the Pre-Law Program for more information.

 Legal Studies Faculty

-The UMass Lowell Legal Studies full and part-time faculty members either possess doctorates in law or are lawyers with extensive practical legal experience.
-They bring their real-world expertise directly into the Legal Studies' classroom.
-The core full-time faculty, consisting of Legal Studies Program Director, Michael Jones and professors Russ Karl, Walter Toomey and Michelle Bazin collectively have extensive experience in practicing and teaching law.
+The UMass Lowell Legal Studies full and part-time faculty members either possess doctorates in law and have varied and extensive practical legal experiences.
+They bring their real-world expertise directly into the Legal Studies classroom.
 The Legal Studies faculty are members of the Department of Economics, and they are renowned for scholarly pursuits including publication of textbooks, articles in academic law journals, and involvment in various legal conferences and organizations with activities throughout the world.

 Students interested in pursuing a directed study must first submit a proposal in writing to an appropriate faculty member and receive approval from the faculty member before registering.